 Wet grass on steep slopes may also be harder for your robot to handle.

-Some premium models have rain sensors that will automatically send the robot back to base until it stops raining.
+Some premium models have a rain sensor that will automatically send the robot back to base until it stops raining.
 This is a feature that is invaluable if you live in a high rainfall area.

-A perimeter wire marks the boundary of your lawn and lets the robot mower know when it’s approaching the edge.
+A perimeter wire (guide wires) marks the boundary of your lawn and lets the robot mower know when it’s approaching the edge.